b9Joker108/a_glockenspiel_magistery/scores_compositions_arrangements_and_fragments/lord's_prayer_v1_02072025.md

-Dedication: To my paternal Nanna, Nrs Isabella Stenberg (nee Johns) whose most beloved home and olace of residence was Kew/Camberwell, Victoria, Australia.
+Dedication: To my paternal Nanna, Mrs Isabella Stenberg (nee Johns) whose most beloved home and olace of residence was Kew/Camberwell, Victoria, Australia.

 'The Lord's Prayer', also known as the 'Our Father', is a central Christian prayer found in the Gospels of Matthew and Luke.
 It is a model prayer taught by Jesus to His Disciples, outlining key aspects of Christian Prayer: Adoration, Petition, Protection and a Yearning for God's Kingdom.
 The Prayer expresses a desire for God's Will to be done on Earth as it is in Heaven, for daily needs to be met, for forgiveness, and for deliverance from evil.